A b o u t

 Kiara's Story

-Kiara Marie Tanta-Quidgeon (she/her/hers) is an enrolled member of the Mohegan Tribe who was born and raised closely connected to her Mohegan kin, community, and traditions.
-She grew up spending each of her summers on the Mohegan Reservation at a camp for tribal youth, where she began learning about the history of the tribe, engaging with Mohegan culture, and cultivating a strong commitment to improving the health and well-being of Indigenous Peoples.
+Kiara Marie Tanta-Quidgeon (she/her/hers) is an enrolled member of the Mohegan Tribe, born and raised in close connection to her Mohegan kin and culture.
+She grew up spending each summer at a camp for tribal youth on the Mohegan Reservation, where she began learning about the tribe's history, engaging with Mohegan traditions, and cultivating a strong commitment to giving back to her community and Indigenous Peoples across Turtle Island.

 Education